 Then why does every Weight Loss Program stress the Importance of drinking Water?

-First of all, our bodies require water and actually 65% of human body is water.
+First of all, our bodies require water, and actually 65% of the human body is water.
 Averagely, you must drink 8 to 10 cups of water on a daily basis in order to restore the water your body lost.

-Secondly, like I mentioned earlier, drinking water fills up your appetite and so, you’re less likely to crave.
+Secondly, as I mentioned earlier, drinking water fills up your appetite and so, you’re less likely to crave.
 Usually, drinking water tricks your body into thinking that you’re hungry while in fact, you are just thirsty.
-Therefore, this increases the calorie consumption, which leads to weight gain.
+Therefore, this increases calorie consumption, which leads to weight gain.